IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 1. Choose a name for the GCP service account that you'll use to run Confidential Space VMs; for example, `uid2-operator`.
 You'll use this as the `{SERVICE_ACCOUNT_NAME}` value in later steps.

 1. Install the gcloud CLI, required by both deployment options.
 Follow the instructions provided by Google: [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install).

+1. Enable egress rule.
+If your VPC infrastructure only allows egress to known endpoints, you will need to enable an egress rule to allow the operator to retrieve the certificates required for attestation.
+Follow the details on this document from Google to enable this: [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/supported-products#table_confidential_space).

 ### UID2 Operator Account Setup
 Ask your UID2 contact to register your organization as a UID2 Operator.
 If you're not sure who to ask, see [Contact Info](../getting-started/gs-account-setup.md#contact-info).